 One pathway used by multicellular organisms to process extracellular signals into a transcriptional response within a target cell is via a nuclear receptor.
 These receptors comprise a superfamily of transcription factors that become active upon binding to steroid hormones, vitamins A and D, and other bioactive lipids (e.g., oxysterols, fatty acids, bile acids).
 Nuclear receptors are also among the most successful targets for therapeutic drugs.
-Although much has been learned about the physiology of individual receptors in their target tissues, surprisingly little is known about how these receptors function together throughout an organism.
-One simple but powerful method to obtain information about how nuclear receptors might work together is to study their patterns of expression.

-Because of their high pharmacologic potential, we also are exploring the use of nuclear receptor profiling in translational research.
+Because of their high pharmacological potential, we are exploring the use of nuclear receptor expression profiling in translational research.
 For example, in individuals with diseases such as lung cancer and metabolic syndrome, transcriptional profiling of nuclear receptors may be employed as a diagnostic tool to provide patient-tailored therapeutic information.
 (Information on nuclear receptor profiling and its potential for studying physiology and disease can be found online at www.nursa.org).

 LXR and FXR: The Yin and Yang of Enterohepatic Lipid Metabolism

 Within the nuclear receptor superfamily there exist several "orphan" receptors, whose physiological functions and ligands are initially unknown.
 The study of these orphan receptors has led to the discovery of new metabolic signaling pathways.
 For example, our work on the orphan receptors called LXR (the oxysterol receptor) and FXR (the bile acid receptor) has revealed the existence of an intricate signaling network that is regulated by feeding and governs cholesterol, bile acid, and fat metabolism.